 Activity is field and laboratory research related to understanding human structure and function in evolutionary biological context, thus fostering the purposes of ICSM.
-Activity will take place in Ashland, Oregon, and at various field locations worldwide.
+Activity will take place in Virginia, and at various field locations worldwide.
 Specific research modalities may vary from histological testing of bone strength in the human skull to genetic testing of Caribbean populations in order to understand their historical origins and adaptations through time to the clinical anatomy of bladder surgery.

 IIHER is a nonprofit research organization with origins dating back to 1991 whose purpose it is to investigate human evolutonary biology using the widest possible purview.
 IIHER serves as the base for paleoanthropological research expeditions, primarily to Africa.
 Active now is the East Libya Neogene Research Project to the late Miocene site of Sahabi and the middle Miocene site of Jabal Zaltan, Libya.

 The average primary care office visit "face time" is now seven minutes and rarely longer than 15

 minutes.
 In order to see the 25‐35 patients in person per day required to sustain a traditional clinical practice, providers must manage between 2,500 and 3,500 regular patients.
 Contrast this with a busy day for a direct primary provider, containing about half the number of office appointments, providing doctors ample time to examine patients and explore diagnosis and treatment options, preferences, concerns and fears.